apnadkarni/blt/doc/background.rst

     Specifies the border color of the background object.
 If a widget has a 3D relief, this specifies the colors of the bevels.

-  **-jitter** *percent*
+  **-jitter** *percentJitter*
-    Specifies the amount of randomness to add to the colors.  *Percent* is a real number between 0 and 100.
+    Specifies the amount of randomness to add to the colors.
+    *PercentJitter* is a real number between 0 and 100.
 It is the percentage that colors may vary.

   **-offcolor** *colorName*
     Specifies the color of odd stripes.
 The default is "grey90".